manneohlund/smart-recycler-adapter/README.md

 ### Adapter creation with ViewTypeResolver

 If you want to bind one data type with different view holders depending on some attribute you can set a ViewTypeResolver.
 Note .map() call not needed in this case but you can combine if you want to.
-You can also set an OnViewDetachedFromWindowListener for immediate view holder detach handling.

 ```java
 SmartRecyclerAdapter